 Secondly, used 2007-2013 Mini Coopers have a variety of oil-related problems.
 For one, they tend to leak oil from a variety of locations, including the valve cover gasket, main seals, and head gasket.
 Though to be fair, some of this is simple age rather than poor design.

 Also, although they don’t burn oil quite like their turbocharged Cooper S counterparts, R56s are prone to high oil consumption.
 Plus, the oil pumps on earlier N12-engined models have a higher failure rate.
 Furthermore, if an R56 runs low on oil or runs too long without an oil change, its VANOS variable valve timing system starts acting up.

 In addition, because the R56 Mini Cooper has direct injection, used ones often have carbon buildup on their valves.
 These hatchbacks are also prone to ignition coil failure and the start-stop system can act up over time.
 And while electrical problems aren’t common, the A/C evaporator and sunroof mechanisms are expensive to fix if they break, FC reports.
-On top of that, ignition coil failure is somewhat common.

 Are used R56 Mini Coopers reliable?

 So, do these problems mean used R56 Mini Coopers aren’t reliable?
 Not necessarily.
 Keep in mind that ignition coils, gaskets, and seals are wear items that eventually need to be replaced.
 Also, carbon buildup is a common occurrence on virtually all direct-injection engines and it’s fixable.
 Plus, a good pre-purchase inspection will catch these and other issues.
 And many of the original failure-prone parts have tougher modern replacements.